uncovsky/neural_network/README.md

 Building the implementation can be done via

     $ mkdir build && cd build && cmake -S ..

+Then run it on the Fashion-MNIST dataset with default hyperparameters.
+This will output test and train predictions in the current folder:
     $ make && ./neural-net

-Afterwards, you can evaluate the accuracy on the Fashion-MNIST dataset using the provided evaluator like so:
+Afterwards, you can evaluate the accuracy on the dataset using the provided evaluator like so:

     $ python3 ../evaluator/evaluate.py test_predictions.csv ../data/fashion_mnist_test_labels.csv